 The best brands know who they are.
 They have no fear.
 They are relentless in their messaging and self-awareness.
 Think Red Bull.
 If you want a B2B example think IBM.
 They have done a great job using Watson as a spokesman for their brand.
 I would almost say they have become cool.
 Almost.

 So what’s taken me so long to define my personal brand?
 You already know the answer.

 Fear.
 And the conditioned belief that things had to be done a certain way.

-I started a branding consulting agency 2 years ago.
+I started a branding consultancy 3 years ago.
 But I didn’t have a brand.
 Not really.
-My website reads like a thousand other marketing consultants.
+My website read like a thousand other marketing consultants.
 You could replace me with any number of talented marketing professionals across the country.
 I wasn’t unique.
 Am I capable and experienced?
 Absolutely.
 Am I different?
 Not even a little bit.
 I don’t bring anything to the table that a thousand other marketers don’t also bring.

 The thing is.
 I do bring something to the table that no one else can bring.
 No one.

 I bring Upsight.
 My brains new operating system.

 I just need to claim it.
 To own the position.
 With the realization that it will narrow down my potential list of clients to innovators and early adopters.